ToussaintG1/work-day-scheduler/README.md

 This project contains the following features:

- -If the time of day has passed the time on the calendar, the highlighted time will be grey
+- If the time of day has passed the time on the calendar, the highlighted time will be grey
-  -If the time of day is the same as the time on the calendar, the highlighted time will be red
+- If the time of day is the same as the time on the calendar, the highlighted time will be red
-  -If the time of day hasn't passed the time on the calendar, the highlighted time will be green
+- If the time of day hasn't passed the time on the calendar, the highlighted time will be green
 - The information you enter will be saved.